DaveDubUK/hifi-pfnn/readme.md

 ![HiFi working on Ymean projection](/ymean.png)

 ## Current tasks
-* Projecting the 'character.jointAnimXForm' array of matrices onto the HiFi aavatar
+* Projecting the 'character.jointAnimXForm' array of matrices onto the HiFi aavatar to re-produce the 'mean' pose (as extracted from the C++ version)
-* I'm now hitting frame execution times of over 60mS, so optimisations have already become a necessity.
-Separately, I'm also working to re-produce the 'mean' pose, as extracted from the C++ version.
+* I'm now hitting frame execution times of over 60mS, so optimisations have already become a necessity

 ## Setting up environment
 Ideally, the C++ project must first be compiled and run so it can be used as a reference.